ME-314/Farm-Bike/README.md

 - Sheet Metal Bending
 - If available fibre laser cutting or water jet

 Just like the fly wheel the derailleur mount was cut with the use of a fibre laser.
-Due to its non trivial geometry the sheet metal part was bent in a bench vice with the help of parallel jaw pliers.
+Due to its non-trivial geometry the sheet metal part was bent in a bench vice with the help of parallel jaw pliers.
 The existing derailleur hanger was hand fitted during the finishing process.
-As most of the parts geometries are non mating surfaces the part could be replicated with hand tools.
-The geometry cam be modified to suit the manufacturing methods available.
+As most of the part geometries are non mating surfaces the part could be replicated with hand tools.
+The geometry can be modified to suit the manufacturing methods available.
 <table>
   <tr>
     <td><img src="https://github.com/ME-314/Farm-Bike/blob/main/Resources/DerailleurMount0.jpg" width="350"></td>